As a refresher, she is:

 – Wife to King James IV of Scotland, whose reign kept unruly Scottish clans under control

-– Mother to King James V
+– Mother to King James V, father to Mary Queen of Scots.

 – Grandmother to Mary, Queen of Scots, whose son James would eventually unite the crowns of England and Scotland after the death of Queen Elizabeth I.